-#3 Updated by janko (Janko Marohnić) about 1 month ago
+Updated by janko (Janko Marohnić) over 2 years ago

 Any updates on this one?
 I think it would be nice to have this included in the next patch version.
 This will make memory usage during large file uploads consistent regardless of whether it's going to HTTP or HTTPS endpoint; currently uploads over HTTPS consume a lot more memory, while HTTP uploads don't really allocate extra memory.

 Updated by rhenium (Kazuki Yamaguchi) over 2 years ago